-An Order to control supplies of steroids by veterinary surgeons under the Stock Medicines Act has now been signed and came into effect from 17 July 1998.
+An Order to control supplies of steroids by veterinary surgeons under the Stock Medicines Act came into effect from 17 July 1998.
 This Order restricts all supply of injectable anabolic steroids or testosterone by veterinary surgeons.
 The order is available for download below.

 In summary, the provisions are as follows.

 - Veterinary surgeons are not permitted to supply injectable steroids to anyone (except another veterinary surgeon), nor to return them to the supplier.
 No prescribing is permitted.